pradeep-vishnu/GSVNet/README.md

 ## Preparation of dataset - Cityscapes

-Please download the dataset from the official site - [Download](https://www.cityscapes-dataset.com/)
+Please download the dataset from the official site.

 This dataset requires you to download the source data manually:
-You have to download files from https://www.cityscapes-dataset.com/login/ (This dataset requires registration).
+You have to download files from - [Download](https://www.cityscapes-dataset.com/) (This dataset requires registration).
 The config file is written for leftImg8bit_sequence_trainvaltest.zip.
 Other files do require additional config.

-For downloading using command lines, in case you have a server, as shared by [cemsaz] (https://github.com/cemsaz/city-scapes-script),
+Aternatively, For downloading using command line, as shared by [cemsaz](https://github.com/cemsaz/city-scapes-script),

-Specify your username and password in the below cmd to login
+Use below cmd by specifying your username and password,

 ```
 wget --keep-session-cookies --save-cookies=cookies.txt --post-data 'username=myusername&password=mypassword&submit=Login' https://www.cityscapes-dataset.com/login/